The marketing world is in constant motion.

 In this article, Harrison Baron, a digital marketing expert shares industry-dominating marketing tips to almost any business.

-You cannot create a marketing strategy for your business if you don't know your customer is.
+You cannot create a marketing strategy for your business if you don't know who your customer is.

 By knowing who you're talking to, you can structure your marketing messaging to understand your target customers.